-When using the beaches, beware of strong currents that can pull you out to sea and poisonous creatures such as Habu Jellyfish, a type of box jellyfish, that are most prevalent from June to October.
-Signs at the beaches inform about the dangers while some beaches have netted off swimming areas.
+When using the beaches, beware of strong currents that can pull you out to sea and poisonous creatures such as Habu Jellyfish, a type of box jellyfish, which are most prevalent from June to October.
+Signs at the beaches inform about the dangers, while some beaches have netted off swimming areas.
 Although stings are rare, if stung you should pour vinegar over the sting, remove any tentacles, and seek medical help as it may become life threatening.

 Moon Beach is an attractive sand beach located within the grounds of Hotel Moon Beach.
-The beach extends 150 meters along the water and is often quite densely covered with bathers.
+The beach extends 150 meters and is often quite densely covered with bathers.
 There is a designated swimming area, spots for parasols and volleyball nets.
 The hotel offers many facilities and water activities to staying guests and daytime visitors.

-Hours: 9:00 to 18:00 (until 17:00 November to February) Admission: 750 yen per person, 500 yen parking fee
+Hours: 9:00 to 18:00 (until 17:00 November to February) Admission: 1500 yen

 Emerald Beach (Ocean Expo Park)

-Located on the south eastern shore of Okinawa Honto, Mibaru Beach stretches well over a kilometer along the shoreline, although some sections of the beach are rather rough.
+Located on the southeastern shore of Okinawa Honto, Mibaru Beach stretches well over a kilometer along the shoreline, although some sections of the beach are rather rough.
 Accommodation and various facilities are available at the beach, but are much simpler than those found at the above listed beaches.

 Zampa Beach is an attractive beach in central Okinawa Honto that stretches about 200 meters along the western coast.
 The beach consists of a designated swimming area, spots for parasols and volleyball nets.
 There are a number of facilities and water activities available to visitors.

-Swimming season: mid April to October Hours: 8:00 to 18:00 (July and August until 19:00) Admission: Free, no parking fees
+Swimming season: mid April to October Hours: 9:00 to 17:30 (July and August until 18:00) Admission and parking: Free

 Sunset Beach is located just next to the Mihama American Village, a shopping and entertainment complex in central Okinawa Honto.
 The beach has about 250 meters of shoreline and is located in a small artificial bay on the western shore, making it a good spot to see the sunset.
 There are many facilities and spots for holding barbecues.

-Admission: Free, 100 yen per hour parking fee
+Hours: 7:00 to 19:00 Admission: Free Parking: 100 yen per hour

 Cape Maeda is located in central Okinawa Honto and is the most popular spot for snorkeling and diving on the island, often busy with groups of snorkelers and divers.
 Maeda's popularity is well founded, as there is a wide variety of marine life in the area, as well as a cave that you can swim into.
 Good facilities are located at the site.